I beg to move,

 Our 2017 clean growth strategy sets an ambition of improving as many homes as possible to energy performance certificate band C by 2035, wherever practical, cost-effective and affordable, but the truth is that the most vulnerable must be helped first.
 We are committed to improving the homes of the fuel poor to band C five years earlier, by 2030, and we have set interim milestones to keep us on track.
 As many fuel-poor homes as reasonably practical will be improved to band E by 2020, and to band D by 2025.

-A key way in which we are delivering energy efficiency measures to meet that ambition is through the energy company obligation, which has led to energy efficiency upgrades to at least 2 million homes across England, Scotland and Wales since 2013.
+A key way in which we are delivering energy efficiency measures to meet that ambition is through the energy company obligation, which has led to energy efficiency upgrades to nearly 2 million homes across England, Scotland and Wales since 2013.
 Recognising the need to support low-income and vulnerable households first, we have taken action to ensure that ECO is targeted at those who need it most.

 When the scheme was first introduced in 2013, 30% of ECO spending was focused on addressing fuel poverty, and by 2015 it had been increased to 70%.
 Today 100% of the energy company obligation is focused directly on low-income and vulnerable households, and we have introduced a new innovative element that will bring down the long-term cost of low-carbon measures.

 The ECO programme has been very successful indeed, but does my hon.
-Friend agree that it is not just the barrier technologies of insulation in roofs and better windows, doors and floors that makes a difference but the introduction of clean tech in homes?
+Friend agree that it is not just the barrier technologies of insulation in roofs and better windows, doors and floors that make a difference but the introduction of clean tech in homes?
 Clean tech can often deliver significant savings, too, so I hope that, as a result of the recent consultation, things like smart thermostats will now be included in the ECO catalogue.

 As usual, my hon.
 Friend is well informed and well spoken on this subject.
 I share his hope, and he makes a significant point.
 I hope he will see this come to pass.